TWO-THIRDS OF AMERICA’S DIGITAL DIVIDE

 LatinX

-The federal government has recognized the need to address the affordability gap by investing $20 billion in the nation’s largest-ever broadband affordability and adoption program.
+The federal government has recognized the need to address the affordability gap by investing $65 billion to close the digital divide.

 Partnerships between non-profits, community-based organizations, Internet Service Providers, and state and local governments have developed game-changing approaches to identifying unconnected households, innovative solutions to increasing adoption, and the creation of programs that eliminate the need for households to sign-up for broadband service altogether, providing a blueprint for a broad public-private partnership to close the broadband affordability gap.